standardgalactic/zet/_posts/2020-10-04-a-year-of-papers.md

 After a few months, the original system was starting to fail, and I learned about the [ZettelKasten] method of making notes about papers and concepts.
-I have not fully adopted this method[^not-Z] but I have adopted some of the ideas:
+I have not fully adopted this method but I have adopted some of the ideas:

 - If a paper introduces an important looking concept, I create a new